wr0124/wr0124/README.md

 I am **Julie (Ru WANG)**.
 I am a **data scientist**.

 - 🔭 I’m currently in career transition to data scientist.
 I have a PhD degree in Physics from Central China Normal University and love applying the philosophy of physics into the real-world application.
-- 🌱 I’m currently learning machine learning.
+- 🌱 I’m currently learning machine learning, deep learning...
-- 👯 I’m looking to collaborate on data analyst, dataviz...
+- 👯 I’m looking to collaborate on data analyst, dataviz, train neural networks...
 - 🤔 I’m looking for help with a lot of skills
 - 💬 Ask me about modelling.
 - 📫 How to reach me: wr0124@gmail.com